 While many people apply for jobs and go looking for employment, O'Farrell Financial sought out Patrick to help care for their office.

 Patrick is a methodical and organized man.
-He has a schedule that he likes to keep and prefers that it not be altered much.
+He has a schedule that he likes to keep and prefers that it not be altered.
 That schedule not only has time in it for work and church, but it also has Nintendo, bowling, photography, cursive writing and reading literacy books.

-Patrick has had jobs in the community since he started high school, and put a lot of effort into his customized school program.
+Patrick has had jobs in the community since he started high school and put a lot of effort into his customized school program.
 A hard worker and warm person, Patrick won the The Gabriel Kuling Ability Memorial Bursary for perseverance and dedication.
 At his graduation, the standing ovation he received was returned with a big smile and a "thumbs up".
-People warm to Patrick; we all know a good spirit when we meet one.